preetsanjam/Data_Analytics/7DaysOfData challenge/Day3.md

 **Gini index** is another measure of the uncertainty in a dataset.
 It is calculated by taking the sum of the squares of the probabilities of each class.

+### TechBYTE
+Amazon drivers went on strike in four states across the US on Thursday (Dec 19, 2024) with less than a week to go before Christmas – but the company is saying it’s not going to affect the holiday deliveries.
+Members of the Teamsters union are striking at seven facilities across four states, and even though the Teamsters claim to represent 7,000 Amazon workers nationwide, that accounts for less than 1% of the company’s US workforce.
+The International Brotherhood of Teamsters said unionized workers at facilities in New York City; Skokie, Illinois; Atlanta, San Francisco and southern California will join the picket line to seek contracts guaranteeing better wages and work conditions.